GregoireMayrhofer/IRA-and-american-politics/README.md

 - What strategy does the IRA adopt to mock real users?

 # Contribution
-- Arnaud : Algorithm writing, detection of IRA strategy, trend detections, Report
+- Arnaud : Detection of IRA strategy, trend detections, Report
 - Henry : Tweet Schemes using PCA, Graph , Report
-- Gregoire : Data Exploration & Cleaning, Graph Ploting , Report
+- Gregoire : Data Exploration & Cleaning, Ploting , Report
 - All: Final presentation and Poster

 # Dataset